How Will God Judge the Non-Christians?

-God will judge people in non-Christian religions who have not heard about the truth righteously and fairly (Psalm 98:8-9).
-Even if a person has not been introduced to the name of Jesus, the Bible says, he intuitively knows about God from creation, “The heavens declare the glory of God, and the sky above proclaims his handiwork.
+God is in the business of saving people not condemning them (John 12:47).
+Therefore, the Lord will judge the non-Christians, who have not heard about the truth, righteously and fairly (Psalm 98:8-9).
+Even if a person has not been introduced to the name of Jesus, the Bible says, he intuitively knows about God from creation.
+For “the heavens declare the glory of God, and the sky above proclaims his handiwork.
 Day to day pours out speech, and night to night reveals knowledge.
 There is no speech, nor are there words, whose voice is not heard.
 Their voice goes out through all the earth, and their words to the end of the world” (Psalm 19:1–4).

 In His service,